dominicrodger/dominicrodger.com.old/src/pages/about-me.md

 Currently, my published open source projects are:

+* [django-recurrence][django-recurrence]: a Django app that I've taken some responsibility for managing, though the code for django-recurrence was mostly written by others originally;
 * [Kanisa][kanisa]: a Django app for managing Church websites;
 * [django-board][django-board]: a reusable Django app for managing a page about an organisation's board members;